aleshaleksey/fansys23/base-rules.md

 #### Sources of Modifiers
 Because stacking modifiers can easily "break" a game or lead to situations where the outcome is decided early on in a scenario, it is desirable to avoid this.
 As a result the following rule is used with modifiers:
-- Modifiers can come from conditions.
 - Modifiers can come from circumstances or equipment.
 - Modifiers can come from passive abilities.
 - Modifiers from templates and size ALWAYS stack with other modifiers.
+- Modifiers cannot usually come from conditions.
 - Modifiers can NEVER come directly from active martial or supernatural (spells) abilities (although use of such abilities can induce conditions, which might provide penalties).

 ---